 - The team has to build wireless controlled 3 bots, out of which one may be the keeper and the rest can be a striker.

-- Each team can have at most three robots for the full tournament.
+- Each team should have three robots for the full tournament.
 The substitution of robots during the competition within the team or with other teams is forbidden.

 - Batteries must be sealed, immobilized electrolyte type (gel cell, lithium, NiCad, or dry cells).

-- The electric voltage anywhere in the machine should not be more than 12V DC at any point in time for each robot.
+- The electric voltage anywhere in the machine can used up to 24V DC at any point in time for each robot.

 - Each robot must carry a top marker (1, 2, and 3) unique identity so that it can be distinguished by the referee easily.
 Unmarked Robots are not eligible to play.